מידע ותמונות רבות על טנק המרכבה

 visual warning on a computer screen or audible warning when it identifies moving targets,” Ganani said.
 “The

-whole system can be operated from the inside without exposing crews to dangers.”
+whole system can be operated from the inside without exposing crews to danger.”
 In response to IDF requirements

 for standoff, precision strike capabilities, Ganani noted that Israel Military Industries and Israel Aircraft Industries